right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## Routines/Stories

-Here is a list of story ideas, ex-

----

-# THE PASSPORT

-amples, and the ultimate guide to putting together your own stories to maximize attraction potential.
+Here is a list of story ideas, ex-amples, and the ultimate guide to putting together your own stories to maximize attraction potential.
 Use tonality, facial expressions, and body language to your advantage.
 Study great comedians like Dane Cook, Jerry Seinfeld, and George Carlin.

 Story-Telling Guide:
 Using your own stories from your life is great because you can use them without having to rehearse anything and it will automatically look natural.
 When you tell stories from your life, make sure you include six basic principles in them.